-The EU and the UK have agreed steps that would allow the UK to rejoin the Erasmus+ student and youth exchange scheme from 1 January 2027.
+The EU approved the deal with the UK that would allow it to rejoin the Erasmus+ student and youth exchange scheme from 1 January 2027

-The decision “enabled” UK association to the programme in 2027 by adopting an amendment to Protocol I of the EU–UK Trade and Cooperation Agreement, following a commitment made at the EU–UK Summit in May 2025, the European Commission stressed in a statement on Wednesday.
+The EU has “enabled” the UK association to the programme in 2027 by adopting an amendment to Protocol I of the EU–UK Trade and Cooperation Agreement, following a commitment made at the EU–UK Summit in May 2025, the European Commission stressed in a statement on Wednesday.

 The UK will designate a National Agency to oversee its participation in the programme from 2027.